-Indecent Assault occurs when a person committed an act of indecency upon the victim or in the presence of the victim, before during or after the assault.
-It is an assault to another person committed with sexual connotation.
+Indecent assault occurred when a person committed an act of indecency upon the victim or in the presence of the victim, before during or after the assault.
+It is an assault to another person committed with a sexual connotation.

-For an assault to be indecent it must have a sexual connotation or overtone.
-If the person for example, touches the victim’s body or uses any part of his body to touch the victim in a way which clearly gives rise to a sexual connotation that is sufficient to establish that the assault was indecent.
-For example, touching the genitalia, buttocks or breasts of another person.
+For an assault to be indecent, it must have a sexual connotation or overtone.
+If the person, for example, touches the victim’s body or uses any part of his body to touch the victim in a way which gives rise to a sexual connotation that is sufficient to establish that the assault was indecent.
+For example, it is touching the genitalia, buttocks or breasts of another person.

-Prosecution must prove beyond reasonable doubt that the assault was indecent.
+The prosecution must prove beyond a reasonable doubt that the assault was indecent.
 The word “indecent” means contrary to the ordinary standards of respectable people in this community.
 The court determines whether there is sufficient basis that the act committed was indecent based on acceptable community standards.

 Indecent assault becomes ‘aggravated” because of the presence of one or more of these circumstances under Section 61M:

 In any of the cases above, the penalty imposed is much higher, imprisonment for 7 years maximum.
 And if committed against or in the presence a child under the age of 16 years, the penalty is 10 years imprisonment.
 Lesser penalties in the form of good behavior bond, home detention, or community service may also be imposed if the court finds it appropriate.

 Disclaimer : This article is just a summary of the subject matter being discussed and should not be regarded as a comprehensive legal advice for you to defend yourself alone.
 If you are charged with criminal offences, it is recommended that you seek legal assistance from criminal lawyers.